-Chances are, you need some more of seven nutrients in particular.
+Chances are, you need more of seven nutrients discussed here.
 Many adults don't get enough of them.

 You can fix that problem by following these simple steps for each nutrient.

 How Much You Need: You need more calcium as you age, according to the Institute of Medicine, the group of experts that sets nutrient quotas.
 Here's what you need every day:

 How to Get More of It: Three servings of low-fat dairy foods each day, as part of a balanced diet, provide you with the calcium you need.
 If you have a dairy allergy or lactose intolerance, you can get calcium from calcium-fortified products, dark green leafy vegetables, nuts, and seeds.